 Being convicted of statutory rape (consensual sexual intercourse with a minor over 14, but under 16) also known as second-degree rape, can carry severe penalties against the defendant.
 Cases of sex with minors are tried on a per se basis, meaning that the act will be charged as a crime regardless if there was malicious intent or other mitigating circumstances.
-You can’t argue that they consented, because under the law minors cannot consent to sexual acts.
+You can’t argue that they consented because under Oklahoma law minors cannot give their legal consent for sexual acts.

 - Jail time (between 1-15 years);

 - Possible lifelong registration as a sex offender.